-We offer a risk free consultation, and offer flexible payment programs in order to make it possible for you to get legal help – without having to worry about money.
+We offer a risk free consultation, and offer flexible in order to make it possible for you to get legal help – without having to worry about money.

-The SKA Law Group is one of Philadelphia’s most prestigious law firms.
+The SKA Law Group, LLC is one of Philadelphia’s most aggressive law firms.
 We firmly believe each and every client deserves high quality legal representation.
 If you speak to our clients, they’ll tell you that we always put them first.
-We provide our clients the legal help they need.
+We provide 25 clients the legal help they need.
 We listen to them, and their family members – in order to help you understand the effect of the case on you and your family.

 We Handle Most Major Crimes

 Our main goal is to help get all charges against you dismissed.
 That means looking at the strength of the prosecutors case, and trying to weaken it.
 That means moving to suppress evidence, where possible – and using court procedures to improve your chances of winning the case.
 In the event we don’t think it’s possible, we look into plea bargains where possible.
 If there are weaknesses in the prosecutors case, we can help create a very fair plea bargain – that gives you what you need – without compromising your future.

 The first step in winning your case is working with our Philadelphia criminal defense law firm.
 Our attorneys have an understanding of how prosecutors and judges will act and how to present a defense that will win.
 When you hire a Philadelphia private attorney like ourselves, it’s much harder for a prosecutor to go to trial.
 If you don’t have an attorney, or if you have a public defender, it’s more likely a prosecutor will go to trial since he/she will assume your not going to win/have the resources to win.